 The Dutch Accounting Standards Board (Raad voor de Jaarverslaggeving, or DASB) issues the Dutch Accounting Standards (DASs) that complement Title 9.
 Together, Title 9 and the DASs form NL GAAP.
 The DASs don’t have the formal status of law, but they carry significant authority in practice.
 Courts and regulators reference them when interpreting Title 9.

 For mid-tier audit clients, the practical implication is that most non-listed BVs use NL GAAP.
-The DASs have incorporated optional use of several IFRS standards into NL GAAP (IFRS 9 for expected credit losses, IFRS 15 for revenue, IFRS 16 for leases, and IAS 19 for pensions), so the gap between the two frameworks has narrowed, but meaningful differences remain in areas like employee benefits, financial instruments, and goodwill.
+The DASs have incorporated optional use of several IFRS standards into NL GAAP ( IFRS 9 for expected credit losses, IFRS 15 for revenue, IFRS 16 for leases, and IAS 19 for pensions), so the gap between the two frameworks has narrowed, but meaningful differences remain in areas like employee benefits, financial instruments, goodwill, and deferred taxes.

-When a client asks whether they should switch to IFRS-EU, the first question isn't "which framework is better?"
-The first question is: "are you willing to lose your size exemptions?"
-For a small entity, switching to IFRS-EU company-only statements means mandatory audit, full disclosure, and the management board report.
-That's a significant increase in compliance cost for a framework choice.
+When a client asks whether they should switch to IFRS-EU, the first question isn’t “which framework is better?”
+The first question is: “are you willing to lose your size exemptions?”
+For a small entity, switching to IFRS-EU company-only statements means mandatory audit, full disclosure, the management board report, and a cash flow statement.
+That’s a significant increase in compliance cost for a framework choice.

 One area where the frameworks diverge and auditors must be alert: goodwill.
 Under NL GAAP (DAS 216), goodwill is amortised over its useful life (maximum 20 years, with annual impairment testing).
-Under IFRS (IAS 36 and IFRS 3), goodwill is not amortised but tested for impairment annually.
+Under IFRS ( IAS 36 and IFRS 3 ), goodwill is not amortised but tested for impairment annually.
 For clients with material acquisitions on the balance sheet, this difference directly affects both the balance sheet and the profit and loss account.
+When a client switches frameworks mid-stream, the transition adjustment on goodwill alone can be significant.

 Where the CSRD intersects with Title 9